§ 1721. Purpose

 (5) "Commissioner" means the Commissioner of Labor.

-(6) "Confidential employee" means an employee whose responsibility or knowledge or access to information relating to collective bargaining, personnel administration, or budgetary matters would make membership in or representation by an employee organization incompatible with his official duties.
+(6) "Confidential employee" means an employee whose responsibility or knowledge or access to information relating to collective bargaining, personnel administration, or budgetary matters would make membership in or representation by an employee organization incompatible with his or her official duties.

 (7) "Employee" means a municipal employee as defined in this section.

-(8) "Exclusive bargaining agent" means the employee organization certified by the board or recognized by the employer as the only organization to bargain collectively for all employees in the bargaining unit, including persons who are not members of the employee organization.
+(8) "Exclusive bargaining agent" means the employee organization certified by the Board or recognized by the employer as the only organization to bargain collectively for all employees in the bargaining unit, including persons who are not members of the employee organization.